Battle of Cape Bon (468)

 The Battle of Cape Bon was an engagement during a joint military expedition of the Western and Eastern Roman Empires led by Basiliscus against the Vandal capital of Carthage in 468.
 The invasion of the kingdom of the Vandals was one of the largest amphibious operations in antiquity, with 1,113 ships and over 50,000 personnel.

-While attempting to land near Carthage at the Cape of Mercury (Promontorium Mercurii; Greek: Ἑρμαία Ἄκρα; now Cape Bon or, in French, Cap Bon), the Roman fleet was thrown into disorder by a Vandal fireship attack.
+While attempting to land near Carthage at the Cape of Mercury (Promontorium Mercurii; Greek: Ἑρμαία Ἄκρα; now Cape Bon or, in French, Cap Bon), the Roman fleet was thrown into disorder by a Vandal fireship attack that took advantage of favourable wind conditions.
 The Vandal fleet followed up on the action and sank over 100 Roman ships.
 Some 10,000 Roman soldiers and sailors died in the battle.
 The Roman expedition was now too scattered to land its troops, leading to its complete failure.

 The battle is considered to have ended the Western Roman Empire's chances of survival.
 Without access to the resources of the former Roman province of Africa, the west could not sustain an army powerful enough to defeat its numerous enemies.